Alan-Lomax/EDL_TimeLine_Conversion/README.md

 ## An Excel Automation Tool

 In video editing software it is common to be able to use markers on the timelne to indicate chapters.
-These markers can be saved as an Edit Data List (EDL file) which has the raw data needed for our automation..
-This spreadsheet tool will import the EDL file and transform it into two different output text formats.
+These markers can then be saved as an Edit Data List (EDL file).
+This spreadsheet tool import the EDL file and transform it into two different output text formats.
-One is a text format that can be pasted directly into the YouTube description box (when publisinbg the video) The second is in the form of a markup code snippet (with the same chapter content) that can be pasted into a Wiki (for example the MERG knowledge base.)
+One format can be pasted directly into the YouTube description box (when publishing the video).
+The second format is a markup code snippet that can be pasted into a Wiki edit page. (for example the MERG knowledge base.)

-After using this tool the final step is for the user to copy one or both of these text outputs and paste them into the destination.
+The user need only copy one or both of these text outputs and paste them into the destination.

+## Benefits
+- Automatic chapter markings from the EDL list
+- Consistent error free code snippets
+- Efficiency: The total work time is less than 5 minutes

 ## How it Works
-Using a button on the instructions page a template is copied to a working sheet On the working sheet a second button invokes VBA code which:
+Using a button on the instructions page a template worksheet is copied over to a working sheet.
+(Tab Color Yellow)

+On the working sheet a second button invokes VBA code which:
-   Opens A windows dialog box to locate an EDL file of your choice The file is handed off to an extensive PowerQuery script that reads the EDL file (The EDL file is unchanged) The Script output text is dropped into a new Query Table on the EDL processing sheet (normally hidden).
+   + Opens A windows dialog box to locate an EDL file of your choice
+   + The file is handed off to an extensive PowerQuery script that reads the EDL file (The EDL file itself is not altered)
+   + The Script output text is dropped into a new Query Table on the EDL processing sheet (which is normally hidden).

-In the Working copy of the main Excel Spreadhseet There are a few cells which must be manually entered:
+In the Working copy of the main Excel Spreadhseet
+   + There are a few cells which must be manually entered:
-      Link to the YouTube video
+     +   The Link to the YouTube video
-      Titles and Dates of the Video
+     +   Titles and Dates of the Video
-      A One Line Description amd a Longer Description.
+     +   A One Line Description and a Longer Description.
-   Extensive text processing is done to take the processed EDL data and surround it with appropriate 'fixed text' and these values.
+   + Extensive text processing is done to take the processed EDL data and surround it with appropriate 'fixed text' and these values.
-   Two output blocks show the final texts.
+   + Two output blocks contain the final texts.
+   + These output texts can be copied to the destination

 Once happy with the results a Third and Final button will convert all formulae to values - so the Working copy is preserved.
+(Tab Color Green)
-   (The working copy can be manually edited - but all of the formuale are removed.)
+(The working copy can still be manually edited and recopied to the destination but all of the formuale are removed.)

 ### Note:
-   If the working sheet was not 'frozen' in this way ..
-   Any subsequent processing of a different EDL file will update the EDL_Processing sheet.
+If the working sheet was not 'frozen' in this way any subsequent processing of a different EDL file will update the EDL_Processing sheet.
 This would cause all working sheets that had not been frozem to update - which is not likely the intent.